 Delft, Netherlands – November 5, 2019

-The workshop promotes the utilization of fractional order control.
 Frequency domain analysis is a key for industry to understand and design controllers.
-In this event, the frequency domain analysis tools to design fractional order controllers will be presented and discussed, whereas next to other invited participats within the COST Action contributing maily to the Tasks and Deliverables of WG3 and WG4, already the following speakers are approved:
+In this event, the frequency domain analysis tools to design fractional order controllers were presented and discussed within 15 junior and senior researchers.
+The main contributions were given by:

 - Dr. Duarte Valerio, Universidade de Lisboa – Instituto Superior Técnico, Portugal, Basics and fundamental of fractional calculus